 Here's How to Give Pears Safely to Pets

 Remember that while human foods like pears are a healthy addition to your pet's diet, you should only give them as treats or snacks.
-Pears and other types of snacks should only constitute about 10% of your pet's daily caloric consumption to ensure that they're getting enough essential nutrients to support their overall health.
+Pears and other types of snacks should only constitute less than 10% of your pet's daily caloric consumption to ensure that they're getting enough essential nutrients to support their overall health.